Skip to main content

 By: Ananya Chandhok

-Across the country, back in Chicago, was a piece of paper that she had had only dreamed of receiving — a proclamation from Chicago Mayor Brandon Johnson officially recognizing frontotemporal degeneration (FTD) Awareness Week (September 22-29, 2024) in the city of Chicago.
+Across the country, back in Chicago, was a piece of paper that she had had only dreamed of receiving — a citywide proclamation from Chicago Mayor Brandon Johnson officially recognizing frontotemporal degeneration (FTD) Awareness Week (September 22-29, 2024).

 Jitters and excitement churned inside her, as she made her way into the city.
 This was a day she had been waiting years for.
-The pouring rain and the city’s congested traffic made one final push to slow her down from her destination, but this was nothing.
-She pushed onward to her destination: Mayor Brandon Johnson’s office.
+She had waited for this day for years.
+And while the pouring rain and the city’s congested traffic made one final push to slow her down from her destination, she pushed onward to her destination: Mayor Brandon Johnson’s office.

 Amy zipped up the elevators and was delivered face-to-face with the paper she’d come all this way for.
-Her tumultuous journey to get to this point was met with swiftness that confirmed her conviction in the cause that brought her here.
+Her tumultuous journey finally being met with swiftness confirmed her belief in the cause that brought her here in the first place.

-After all, it was all for the love of her life, her husband Frank Bouschart, a former VP of Media Technology at the Chicago Tribune.
-It was to establish a proclamation that recognized his and countless others’ fights against FTD — a type of dementia syndrome with variants that can result in difficulties with language, motor function, cognitive ability and behavior, according to the Mesulam Center for Cognitive Neurology and Alzheimer’s Disease.
+After all, it was all for the love of her life — her husband Frank Callea, a former VP of Media Technology at the Chicago Tribune.
+It was to recognize his and countless others’ fights against FTD — a type of dementia syndrome with variants that can result in difficulties with language, motor function, cognitive ability and behavior, according to the Mesulam Center for Cognitive Neurology and Alzheimer’s Disease.

-Amy Bouschart spoke to the Center about her and Frank's journey to have Chicago recognize FTD Awareness Week through a city-wide proclamation, as they work towards their next step: a resolution recognizing the disease across the state of Illinois.
+Amy Bouschart spoke to the Center about the couple’s journey for a Chicago proclamation recognizing FTD Awareness Week, as they work towards their next step: a resolution recognizing the disease across Illinois.

 Frank and Amy Bouschart on their wedding day in downtown Chicago